 - 1 teaspoon vanilla

-How do you make these baked apple cider donuts?
+How do you make this gluten-free apple cider donut recipe?

-- In a heavy bottom pot, place the apple cider and boil it down until ½ cup remains.
+In a heavy bottom pot: place the apple cider and boil it down until ½ cup remains.
 By boiling it down, you are amping up the flavor so much!
-It is a step that you shouldn’t miss.
-If you simply don’t have time, then fine, but I suggest you do not.
+It is a step that you shouldn't miss.
+If you simply don't have time, then fine, but I suggest you do not.
+In the meantime, set your oven to 350°F.

 Ingredients